 4. Expansion revenue

 It’s a lot easier to get more money from happy, paying customers than it is to acquire new ones.
-And it’s more cost-effective, too: It’s roughly 2X cheaper to upsell to an existing customer than it is to acquire a new one—and over 3X cheaper to generate expansion revenue than the customer acquisition cost (CAC) of a new customer.
+It’s more cost-effective, too—it’s roughly 2X cheaper to upsell to an existing customer than to acquire a new one, and over 3X cheaper to generate expansion revenue than the customer acquisition cost (CAC) of a new customer.

 That’s why expansion revenue is easily one of the most important levers for sustainable SaaS growth.
-Also called expansion MRR, this metric measures the revenue generated from existing customers through upsells, add-ons, and cross-sells.
+Also called expansion monthly recurring revenue (MRR), this metric measures the revenue generated from existing customers through upsells, add-ons, and cross-sells.
 For a healthy SaaS business, ProfitWell recommends that at least 30% of your revenue should be expansion revenue.

 In the Product-Led Growth Flywheel framework, expansion revenue is associated with the adoration stage of the user journey, when your regular users are looking for new ways to use your product.

 5. Average revenue per user